-Councilor Harrington stated she would strongly encourage that.
+Councilor Harrington stated she would strongly encourage delay of the New Hampshire Department of Environmental Services (NHDES) meeting.
 She remarked being able to have all of that done before the meeting so that when NHDES comes we are prepared with facts, have a thorough understanding, and are focused on what our goals are, would result in a more productive meeting.
 Councilor Healey stated her agreement.
-She commented Clark Freise, Assistant Commissioner, NHDES, is still waiting for the results on the testing done on the pilot system for being a scrubber for the smoke stacks.
+She commented Clark Freise, Assistant Commissioner, NHDES, is still waiting for the results on the testing done on the pilot system for a scrubber for the smoke stacks to remove PFASs.
 She is hopeful that information will be available in time for the meeting.
-Having that information would allow the Council to review the data as well as formulate questions, e.g.,
+Having that information would allow the Council to review the data as well as formulate questions, e.g., timelines, operational workplan.